bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 2. They are often very large: multiple megabytes, when typical data-storing components are measured in bytes.

 The first point means that we need tools to dynamically load (and unload) them at runtime.
-This is handled by the [`AssetServer`], which handles the surprisingly complex process of turning a path to an asset we want to use into bytes in RAM that we can stick in a Rust struct.
+This is handled by the [`AssetServer`], which handles the surprisingly complex process of turning a path of an asset we want to use, into usable data in memory.

 The second point means that we really don't want to be storing multiple copies of the same asset: RAM and VRAM usage is often a critical limitation for game performance.
 In Bevy, the single, authoritative version of every asset of a type `A` is stored in a matching resource: [`Assets<A>`].